cpske/ISP/introduction/index.md

 The project score is based on how well you apply a process and your consistent contribution.
 The final product is only a small part of the project score.

 **Minimum Exam Average**:
-You must achieve an *average* exam score of at least 50% to pass.
+You must achieve an *average* exam score of **at least 50%** to pass.

-The approximate grading scale is:
+If you achieve the minimum exam average, then the approximate grading scale is:

 <table align="center" border="1" width="40%">
 <tr> <th width="20%">Overall Score</th> <th width="20%"> Grade </th> </tr>